jyelton4/conservationinaction/README.md

 # conservationinaction
-A site for sharing acts of environmental advocacy from around the world powered on Vue.js, Express, and MongoDB.
+A site for sharing acts of environmental advocacy from around the world powered on Vue.js.